Once you have graduated from Acadia, you are no longer considered a current student and must re-apply for Admission.

 You may obtain your password for this account through the “Forgot password?” which can be found at Acadia Central.

-Please contact the Registrar’s Office by email, email@example.com or in person (with your ID).
-Third party requests are not accepted.
-If the letter is for student loan purposes please contact the Student Accounts office.
-The letter can be mailed, faxed or emailed.
+Please put in a request at hub.acadiau.ca by logging on with your student account and clicking on "Verification of Enrolment" in the "Popular Services" column.
+Or you can contact the Registrar's Office at email@example.com or in person (with your ID).
+Third-party requests are not accepted.
+If the letter is for student loan purposes, please contact the Student Accounts office.
+Your VoE can be picked up in person, mailed, faxed, or emailed.

 Third parties cannot order transcripts, Verification of Enrolments, etc. You must order them.
-Confidential documents can be picked up by a third party with a signed note (and email) from you.
+However, when ordering a Verification of Enrolment at hub.acadiau.ca, you can fill in the "Designate for pick up" space on your Hub request.
+Confidential documents can also be picked up by a third party with a signed note (and email) from you.

 The information that Acadia University collects during your time as a student is confidential and is not available beyond the campus community without your consent.
 If you wish to provide access to this information to others, complete the Release of Information Permission Form.
 The form will be in effect from the date you indicate until you revoke it, or graduate from Acadia University.